-Nigeria to legalize mini refineries, to supply them with crude
+Nigeria to legalize mini refineries, supply them with crude

 Oil exports are now set to exceed 2 million barrels per day (bpd) in August, the highest in 17 months, from as little as just over 1 million bpd at certain points last year, thanks to a steady decline in attacks on pipelines.

-Reporting by Felix Onuah; Writing by Ulf Laessing; Editing by Grant McCool
+Reporting by Felix Onuah; Writing by Ulf Laessing; Editing by Grant McCool and Andrew Hay